macterra/Lexinomicon/Projects/Bounties/README.md

 ### Complete

 1. The Keymaster creates a payment request in the pay server and sends a link directly to the Treasurer.
+1. The Treasurer verifies the request then marshals a [1S/1V](../../Process/Voting/Double-Democracy) vote for bounty share-holders to release the funds.
+1. If the vote fails the Treasurer hands off to the Gatekeeper for another iteration of `In Review`.
-1. The Treasurer verifies the request and sends the payment to the Keymaster.
+1. If the vote passes the Treasurer sends the payment to the Keymaster.
 1. When the payment is received the Keymaster closes the issue.

 ## Estimates